 Westland National Park

-This park offers visitors the opportunity to see glaciers up close and personal.
+This park is reason enough to get your New Zealand ETA, offering visitors the opportunity to see glaciers up close and personal.
 The Franz Josef and Fox glaciers move up to four meters every day.
 You can walk to the base of the glacier and hear the ice grinding.
 Also in the park you can find lush temperate rainforest with nice hiking trails and lakes that offer a beautiful place to kayak or canoe.
 There are also the remains of old gold mining towns to explore.

 Bay of Islands